 POSTSCRIPT: It is now September 13, 2016.
 The Facebook app “On This Day” reminded me about this dream from two years ago this morning.
 I had forgotten about that dream.
 But it was eventually fulfilled.
 Remember how I dreamed?

-“That night I dreamt: I was at Hope Chapel Hill Country’s building, but it looked very different, you know how dreams can be.
+“That night I dreamed: I was at Hope Chapel Hill Country’s building, but it looked very different, you know how dreams can be.
 There were about forty or fifty people having a good time….”

 The Hope Chapel Hill Country building looked different because it was not the Hope Chapel Hill Country building.
 As it turned out, a little under a year later I became the pastor of Community Church of the Hills!
 The dream came true!
 Read how that happened by clicking here.